-Some of the more affordable security camera brands found in the big box and electronic stores use low-cost imaging chips which have a hard time distinguishing the color red and yellow during daytime recording.
+Some of the more affordable security camera brands found in big box and electronic stores use low-cost imaging chips that have a hard time distinguishing the colors red and yellow during daytime recording.
 A 1/4 CCD image chip camera will supplement these colors with different hues of blue and green.
-If the camera system also shows a picture that is not sharp enough to make out the face of a perpetrator than the color of their clothes would be needed to establish if the person in the video is the same person accused of the crime.
+If the camera system also shows a picture that is not sharp enough to make out the face of a perpetrator, then the color of their clothes would be needed to establish if the person in the video is the same person accused of the crime.
 Multiple people on the screen make it even harder to identify someone since their clothing will take on the same color hue as others in the video even if they’re wearing different color clothes.

 Best Evidence Rule

-The best defense against getting security camera video thrown out as insufficient evidence is to make sure your security camera system always have the time stamp displayed and recording.
-You also want to make sure your system corrects itself for daylight savings time twice a year and you should check to see if you have the ability to update the time on your system remotely from your smartphone, tablet or computer.
-Finally, make sure your surveillance cameras show high definition video and color to make sure there is no excuse why your video can’t stand on its own as evidence in court.
+The best defense against getting security camera video thrown out as insufficient evidence is to make sure your security camera system always has the time stamp displayed correctly while recording.
+You also want to make sure your system corrects itself for daylight savings time twice a year, and you should check to see if you have the ability to update the time on your system remotely from your smartphone, tablet, or computer.
+Finally, make sure your surveillance cameras show high-definition video and color to make sure there is no excuse why your video can’t stand on its own as evidence in court.